Get the Right People on Board

 Carefully consider who should be on the Scrum development team.
 Having the right individuals on board is probably the biggest success factor for any development effort–no matter which process is used.
 Determine the necessary hard and soft skills required.
 If in doubt, work with the Scrum Master and other people from development.

 Don’t forget that an agile development team is cross-functional and typically includes individuals with UX / UI design, architecture, programming, and testing skills, as well as additional capabilities that are required to create or extend a product–like database administration and configuration management–as the following picture shows.

 I find it helpful when people can decide if they want to work on a product and be part of a specific agile team.
 This makes it more likely that the team members are motivated and take ownership of their work.

 Minimise Changes to the Team

-Avoid loosing team members while a release is being developed.
-A good time for people to leave and new members to join is after the release of a new product version.
-But ensure that the majority of the team members continue to work on the product to avoid loss of information, defects, and delays.
+You should therefore carefully manage changes to the development team.
+A good time for people to leave and new individuals to join is after the release of a new product version.
+The majority of the team members, however, should continue to work on the product in order to avoid loss of information, defects, and delays.

-Last but not least, establish a long-term partnership between a Scrum team and its product; every product should be developed by one or more dedicated teams.
-This not only facilitates ownership and learning, but it simplifies the allocation of people and resources.
+Last but not least, align development teams and products.
+Every product should be developed by one or more dedicated teams, as the picture below shows.
+This does not only facilitate ownership and learning, but it simplifies the allocation of people and resources.